rayhea/GTAVMACROS/readme.md

 # GTA ONLINE MACROS

-Its a Script written in Autohotkey for GTA V Online.
+It's a Script written in Autohotkey for GTA V Online.
 It does not hack/temper game or its files in any shape or form, it just automate key strokes.
 This Hotkeys only works when game is in focus.

 ## Key Features